-\begin{prop} Let $V$ be a continuous function on $[0, \infty)$ that satisfies \eqref{eq:growth_at_infty} with $h(x) = 1$.
-Then there exists a unique measure $\mu = \mu_V$ on $\realR_+$ with compact support which minimizes the functional among all Borel probability measures on $\realR_+$. \end{prop}
+Then there exists a unique measure $\mu = \mu_V$ on $\realR_+$ with compact support that minimizes the functional \eqref{eq:energy_functional} among all Borel probability measures on $\realR_+$. \end{prop}

-The basic idea of the proof is contained in \cite{Deift99}, which gives a detailed proof of the result if $f(x)$ is changed into $x$ and the integer domain is changed into $\realR$.
-If $f(x)$ is changed into $e^x$ and the integral domain is changed into $\realR$, an explanation is given in \cite[Section 2]{Claeys-Wang11}.
-Hence we omit the proof here.
+The basic idea of the proof is contained in \cite{Deift99}, which provides a detailed proof of the result if $f(x)$ is replaced by $x$ and the domain of integration is replaced by $\realR$.
+If $f(x)$ is replaced by $e^x$ and the domain of integration is replaced by $\realR$, an explanation is given in \cite[Section 2]{Claeys-Wang11}.
+Hence, we omit the proof here.

-\begin{rmk} Proposition \ref{thm:potential_theory} is only for the existence and uniqueness of $\mu = \mu_V$, and it does not tell us how to construct $\mu$.
-Furthermore, it is only a potential theoretical result, and does not have direct relation to either the $n$-particle biorthogonal ensemble \eqref{eq:jpdf} or the biorthogonal polynomials $p^{(n)}_{n + k}, q^{(n)}_{n + k}$.
-Although we can follow the argument given in \cite[Chapter 6]{Deift99} to establish the relations mentioned above, we do not pursue this approach. \end{rmk}